Computing the twisted $L^2$-Euler characteristic: Examples and applications

-The rank of $G$ is $3$, so we arbitrarily fix a character $\phi$ corresponding to $\mathsf{v}=(0,0,1)$ and attempt to find $\chi^{(2)}(\til M; \phi)$; it turns out that $\phi$ is given by $(a,b,c) \mapsto (0,0,1)$.
-First, by running the algorithm once with any \textsf{exps}, we learn that $6$ is an upper bound for all order valuations of the Laplacians, hence we try class-$1$ $p$-quotients using \textsf{n}${} = 6$ (see Table~\ref{tab:borromean-1q}).

-In every run the finite quotient had size $|L| = p^2$, and was therefore abelian, for all three Laplacians.
-Furthermore, one can verify that, for the first ten primes, the computed valuations and determinant degrees of $\Delta_1$ and $\Delta_2$ are
+The rank of $G$ is $3$, so we arbitrarily fix a character $\phi$ defined by $(a,b,c) \mapsto (0,0,1)$.
+First, we try class-$1$ $p$-quotients using $\mu = 6$, for $p$ ranging through the first $10$ primes.
+In every run the finite quotient has size $|L| = p^2$, and is therefore abelian, for all three Laplacians.
+Furthermore, the computed valuations $v_i$ and determinant degrees $\delta_i$ are